The Living Earth Year Round Staff

 Hub is great at bringing humor, curiosity and a light-hearted approach to loving this earth and empowering people to embrace their opportunity.
 Hub lives along the Blue Ridge Mountains with his wonderful wife Kate and daughters Violet and Phoebe.
 He loves pursuing his outdoor passions of gardening, tending the wild, wandering the mountains behind his home, trail running, paddling rivers, and saying “yes” to adventure.

-Peter is a master bowmaker and craftsman, who has been a guest instructor at wilderness schools across the United States and Australia.
-Peter brings humor and wisdom to his classes, making them both instructional as well as fun!
+Peter is a master bowmaker and craftsman.
+He has instructed at wilderness schools across the United States and Australia, bringing the satisfaction of materials such as leather, wool, wood and metal into people’s hands.
+Peter brings humor and wry wisdom to his classes, and is known for his probing questions that make crafting class double as Philosophy 101.

 Luke von Hemert